Standardized Patients

 Standardized Patients at the University of Toronto

-• The SPP offers both in-person and online teaching, training, simulation and assessments.
+The SPP offers a flexible mix of in-person and online teaching, training, simulation, and assessment services.

 Apply to be a Standardized Patient